Nutrient pollution: Nutrient source apportionment

+Nature-based solutions

+Various nature-based solutions exist to tackle nutrient solution.
+For instance, farms can create artificial wetlands, which help remove nutrient run-off.
+These can also have a waterbody included.
+Farms can also create buffer zones, to capture nutrients in groundwater or run-off.
+Finally, by vegetating drainage ditches, there is another opportunity for excess nutrients to be captured.

 Country examples

 United States

-Agricultural nonpoint source (NPS) pollution is the largest source of water quality impairments throughout the U.S., based on surveys by state environmental agencies.
+Based on surveys by state environmental agencies, agricultural nonpoint source (NPS) pollution is the largest source of water quality impairments throughout the U.S..
 NPS pollution is not subject to discharge permits under the federal Clean Water Act (CWA).
 EPA and states have used grants, partnerships and demonstration projects to create incentives for farmers to adjust their practices and reduce surface runoff.

 Development of nutrient policy

 The basic requirements for states to develop nutrient criteria and standards were mandated in the 1972 Clean Water Act.
 Implementing this water quality program has been a major scientific, technical and resource-intensive challenge for both EPA and the states, and development is continuing well into the 21st century.

-EPA published a wastewater management regulation in 1978 to begin to address the national nitrogen pollution problem, which had been increasing for decades.
+EPA published a wastewater management regulation in 1978 to address the national nitrogen pollution problem, which had been increasing for decades.
 In 1998, the agency published a National Nutrient Strategy with a focus on developing nutrient criteria.

-Between 2000 and 2010 EPA published federal-level nutrient criteria for rivers/streams, lakes/reservoirs, estuaries and wetlands; and related guidance.
+Between 2000 and 2010, the EPA published federal-level nutrient criteria for rivers/streams, lakes/reservoirs, estuaries, and wetlands; and related guidance.
 "Ecoregional" nutrient criteria for 14 ecoregions across the U.S. were included in these publications.
-While states may directly adopt the EPA-published criteria, in many cases the states need to modify the criteria to reflect site-specific conditions.
+While states may directly adopt the EPA-published criteria, the states need to modify the criteria to reflect site-specific conditions in many cases.
 In 2004, EPA stated its expectations for numeric criteria (as opposed to less-specific narrative criteria) for total nitrogen (TN), total phosphorus (TP), chlorophyll a(chl-a), and clarity, and established "mutually-agreed upon plans" for state criteria development.
 In 2007, the agency stated that progress among the states on developing nutrient criteria had been uneven.
-EPA reiterated its expectations for numeric criteria and promised its support for state efforts to develop their own criteria.
+EPA reiterated its expectations for numeric criteria and promised support for state efforts to develop their criteria.